Protea vogtsiae: Distribution

 It is endemic to South Africa, where it is found in the mountain ranges straddling the southern border of Western and Eastern Cape provinces: the Outeniqua and Kouga mountains as well as the Baviaanskloof.
 It occurs on the Saptoukop and Hoopsberg in the Kouga Mountains.
 Different populations are small and isolated from each other, but nonetheless where it locally occurs it is common.

 Ecology

 The plant grows exclusively in a fynbos habitat in the wild, where it is found on steep, rocky, south-facing slopes.
 It grows in substrates derived from sandstone.
 It is found at altitudes of 1,000 to 1,500 metres.
 It grows wedged between Table Mountain Sandstone boulders.

 The mature plants are killed by the wildfires which periodically pass through its habitat, but the seeds can survive such an event.

 It blooms in spring, from August to November.
 The flowers are pollinated by rodents.
 In 1977 the botanists Delbert Wiens and John Patrick Rourke first proposed this pollination method in certain Protea species.
-After they mature, the seeds stored in the old, dry infructescences which are persistently retained on the branches of the plant.
+After they mature, the seeds stored in the old, dry infructescences, are persistently retained on the branches of the plant.
 When, after two years or so, the seeds are finally released, they are dispersed by means of the wind.